“Those who cannot remember the past are condemned…” George Santayana

 As the composer of the first five books of humanity’s history from day one, it stands to reason that Moses is God’s foundational spokesman.

-It is on Moses’ writings that the reliability of the entirety of the literary work of the Bible is based, the plot of which is restoration of humanity’s leadership in the Kingdom of God by defeating the enemy sin and death.
+It is on Moses’ writings that the reliability of the entirety of the literary work of the Bible is based, the plot of which is restoration of humanity’s leadership in the Kingdom of God by defeating the enemy of sin resulting in death.

 The internal testimony of God’s control over these documents is that God put his words in Moses’ mouth.
 This gives these documents, the foundation for all the rest of the Bible, the highest religious authority.